openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_i2cs.rst

 **I2C Slave INTERFACE**

-It handles all I2C protocol operations, including detecting Start and Stop conditions, address recognition, data transmission and reception, sending ACK/NACK signals, and managing the timing of the SDA (Serial Data) and SCL (Serial Clock) lines with built-in line filtering.
+It handles all I2C protocol operations, including detecting start and stop conditions, address recognition, data transmission and reception, sending ACK/NACK signals, and managing the timing of the SDA (Serial Data) and SCL (Serial Clock) lines with built-in line filtering.
 Communication with the external I2C master occurs over these two lines, forming the I2C bus.
 The module exchanges information with the internal I2C Peripheral CSR block and drives or samples data on the SDA line in coordination with SCL timing, in response to master requests.